- Home

 Not everyone would associate leg pain with their heart, but it could be a symptom of peripheral artery disease (PAD).
 PAD happens when the arteries that carry blood to the legs become blocked by plaque, depriving tissues of oxygen.

-According to the British Heart Foundation, about one in five people in the UK have some degree of PAD – and factors like smoking, obesity, high blood pressure, and diabetes can increase your risk of developing it.
+According to research, around one in five UK adults aged 55 to 75 has evidence of PAD.
+Factors like smoking, obesity, high blood pressure, and diabetes can increase your risk of developing it.

 PAD is often characterised by a gripping, cramping sensation in the calves when you’re walking.
 If this sounds familiar, it’s important to make an appointment with your doctor.